Language selection

 Bilateral relations

 Canada and Chad established diplomatic relations in 1962, soon after the country gained its independence in 1960.
-Relations between both countries are progressively growing, in particular increased bilateral international assistance.
-Canada encourages Chad to make progress in its political transition towards a prompt return to democracy and constitutional order, to respect rule of law and fundamental freedoms and supports its efforts towards economic diversification.
+Relations between both countries are progressively growing, in particular through increased bilateral international assistance.
+Canada encourages Chad to open an inclusive space with political opposition and civil society to govern democratically, to respect rule of law and fundamental freedoms and supports its efforts towards economic diversification.

 From 1975 to 2014, Chad was represented in Canada by its embassy in Washington, USA.
 Chad opened its first embassy in Ottawa in February 2015 under his Excellency Mahamat Ali Adoum, Ambassador of Chad to Canada, accredited to Canada from June 2014 to May 2023.
 Chad also has an Honorary Consulate in Montreal.